icservis/majordomo/README.md

 ![alt text](Majordomo-wiring.png)

-Reed switch sould be wired directly beteween GPIO17 and GND.
+Reed switch should be wired directly beteween GPIO17 and GND.
-Possible button for door bell beteween GPIO27 and GND.
+Optional button for door bell beteween GPIO27 and GND.

 ### Relay wiring
-**IMPORTANT: You shoud always consult with a user guide of control unit of gate before wiring relays**
+**IMPORTANT: You should always consult with a user guide of control unit of gate before wiring relays**

 Relays have two type of contacts - Normally Opened (NO) and Normaly Closed (NC).
-Be sure to wire correct type of output. relays of type OPEN, CLOSE and STEP should by typically NO, **STOP** would be typicaly NC.
+Be sure to wire correct type of output.
+Relays of type OPEN, CLOSE and STEP should by typically NO, **STOP** would be typicaly NC.

-The basic idea is to wire it in parallel with the button on the wall.
-The code is essentially mimicking a button press by switching the relay on and off quickly.
-In my case the two leftmost wires (red/white) are connected to the button on the wall.
-The two rightmost white wires are for the collision detection sensors.
-So I removed the two leftmost wires, wirenutted 3 solid 14 gauge wires together (the button wire, my relay wire, and then one wire to go to the garage door opener) two times for each of the two wires.

 ## Software

-### Prereqs
+### Prerequisities
-* Raspberry Pi 3 or 4 running Rasbian jessie or later
+* Raspberry Pi 3 or 4 running Rasbian Jessie or later
 * Python 3.7.x
 * pip3 (python 3 pip)
 * Homeassistant with MQTT server